Who can apply

 Requesting help from the Canada Border Services Agency (CBSA) is optional.
 To apply, you must complete and submit the application form.
 The information you provide will be used to determine your eligibility.
 You should also review the Privacy Statement, the Consent and Certification on the application form.

-Each rights holder must complete a separate form.
-There is no registration fee, but trademark rights holders must be registered with CIPO to apply.
+Each rights holder/owner must complete a separate form.
+There is no registration fee, but trademark and geographical indication rights holders/owners must be registered with CIPO to apply.

 The application process takes approximately four to six weeks.
 Send completed application forms to the following address: